< Expand the Menu to access our Tree Identification Pages

 Swamp Mahogany Eucalyptus robusta Other names: Swamp Messmate

 The Swamp Mahogany reaches a height of about 30m with main branches starting at more than half the height of the normally straight trunk (Picture 1).
-Bark is persistent to the smallest branches; softly fibrous in texture and a light reddish brown in colour (2 & 3).
-The cylindrical shaped fruit is up to 16mm long and 10mm across featuring mostly 4 valves slightly raised above the rim level (4).
-Simple alternately arranged leaves are; up to 16 cm long with entire margins, broad lanceolate in shape which is a good identification characteristic, firm, leathery and scented when crushed.
-Venation overall is faint, mid vein raised on lower surface with numerous and straight lateral veins (5).
-Distribution: Coastal areas from NSW south coast to central QLD.
+Bark is persistent to the smallest branches; softly fibrous in texture and a light reddish brown in colour (2).
+Up to 15 individual flowers are held atop a flattened common stalk (peduncle) up to 3 cm long.
+Individual flower stalks are up to 1 cm in length, but are sometimes absent (sessile).
+The prominent operculum is beak-shaped (3).
+The cylindrical shaped fruit is up to 16 mm long and 10 mm across featuring mostly 4 valves, level with or slightly raised above the rim (4).
+Simple alternately arranged leaves (adult) are; up to 16 cm long with entire margins, broad lanceolate in shape, dark green, glossy above, pale green beneath, firm, leathery and scented when crushed.
+Mid vein is raised on lower surface with numerous straight lateral veins showing (penniveined) (5).
+Distribution: Coastal areas from NSW south coast to central Qld.
+Note: This species is a primary koala food source.

 Tallowwood Eucalyptus microcorys

-Eucalyptus microcorys is a very tall tree species and can grow to more than 60 m in height with a trunk diameter of more than 2 m (Picture 1).
-Bark is mostly light brown with a red tinge in colour and a soft fibrous texture (2).
-In winter to early spring (NSW north coast) masses of scented small white flowers appear, being held in groups of up to 12 in axillary joints towards the end of small branches (3).
+This very tall tree species and can reach more than 60m in height with a trunk diameter of more than 2m (Picture 1).
+Bark is mostly a light brown in colour, with a red tinge, and soft fibrous in texture (2).
+Masses of scented small white flowers appear in winter to early spring (NSW north coast).
+They are held in groups of up to 12 individuals emerging from axillary joints towards the end of small branches (3).
 Fruit is small at up to 4 mm across with 3 or sometimes 4 valves (4).
 Simple leaves on adult specimens are up to 14 cm long with small irregular crenate margins and lanceolate in shape.
 Juvenile leaves are broadly ovate and up to 8 cm long (5).
-Distribution: NSW central coast to southern QLD.
+Distribution: NSW central coast to southern Qld.
+Note: This species is a primary koala food source.

 White Mahogany Eucalyptus acmenoides Other names: Yellow Stringybark

-Under favourable conditions White Mahogany Eucalyptus acmenoides can grow up to 60m in height with trunk a measuring up to 1.5 m in diameter (Picture 1).
+Under favourable conditions the White Mahoganycan grow up to 60m in height with a trunk measuring up to 1.5 m in diameter at the base (Picture 1).
 Bark is greyish light brown, very fibrous and stringy, covering all parts of the tree (2 & 3).
 Fruit is up to 7 mm across and has mostly 4 valves (4).
 Simple adult leaves with an alternate arrangement and entire margins are up to 12 cm long and lanceolate in shape, whereby juvenile leaves are broader and reach 15 cm in length (5).
-Distribution: NSW central coast to Central QLD.
+Distribution: NSW central coast to central Qld.